kb-dk/wowza-modules/README.md

 The streamingContent directory in the VHost should point to the content to be served. conf/Vhost.xml should probably be updated with correct port numbers

-wowza-chaos-vhost
+### wowza-chaos-vhost

-Six complete VHosts that contain configuration and the modules
+Four complete VHosts that contain configuration and the modules
- * wowza-content-resolver-module (only in three VHost)
+ * wowza-content-resolver-module (only in two VHost)
- * wowza-mcm3-authorization-module (only in two VHosts)
- * wowza-chaosv6-authorization-module (in the remaining four VHosts)
+ * wowza-chaosv6-authorization-module
  * wowza-db-statistics-module
 Example configuration can be found in conf/chaos/wowza-modules.properties The streamingContent directory in the VHost should point to the content to be served. conf/Vhost.xml should probably be updated with correct port numbers

-wowza-cosound-vhost

-A variant of the wowza-chaos-vhost used for the CoSound project
+## Requirements
+The project requires Java 11 be build and run.
+Known to build with OpenJDK 11, other JDKs may work

+The project depends on java libraies from WowzaStreamingEngine, and as a commercial product can't be included.
+To obtain the needed libraies an installation of WowzaStreamingEngine is required.
+WowzaStreamingEngine installation program and developer license can be obtained from [Wowza](http://www.wowza.com/streaming/developers).
+The installer itself offers arguments to specify non-standard installation directory but does not respect the value, and additionally requires super-user rights to install itself in the default location of `/usr/local/WowzaStreamingEngine-${wms.version}`.
+Part of the maven project lifecycle (`verify` phase) the needed libraries will be installed from `/usr/local/WowzaStreamingEngine-${wms.version}/lib` into the local maven repository/cache.

+## Building
+Use maven to build the project i.e. `mvn clean package`

+## Test
+There are unit tests that are run during the default build (see above).

+Operative tests of the product requires an installation, available streaming content and additional infrastructure (content-resolver, ticket system).
+Internally at The Royal Danish Library we have a setup for that currently running on the server `iapetus`.